 Rosacea

-Rosacea, is an incurable inflammatory skin condition that appears on your face, mainly the forehead, cheeks, chin, and the lower half of the nose.
+Rosacea, is a chronic inflammatory skin condition that appears on your face, mainly the forehead, cheeks, chin, and the lower half of the nose.
 It may present as increased redness, visible red veins and bumps which may resemble acne.
 Rosacea usually appears on adults over the age of 30.
 It may also appear around the eyelids where is can cause soreness and burning or styes.

 There is no defined cause for rosacea, and it is more common in people with lighter skin color.
 Rosacea is not an infection caused by bacteria.
 It can be worsened by sun exposure.

 Don’t let rosacea diminish the way you feel about yourself in social situations.
-Dr. Steve Musick is here to help you treat this skin condition and increase your confidence.
+Dr. Steve Musick and his team are here to help you treat this skin condition and increase your confidence.

 These are common signs and symptoms of rosacea:

-- Eye problems — About half of the people with rosacea have eye dryness, and irritated, swollen, reddened eyelids.
+• Eye problems — About half of the people with rosacea have eye dryness, and irritated, swollen, reddened eyelids.
+Frequent styes are common.

-- Enlarged nose — In rare cases, rosacea can cause the skin on the nose to become thicker.
+• Enlarged nose — In rare cases, rosacea can cause the skin on the nose to become thicker.
 This makes the nose appear bulbous.
-This occurs more in men.
+This occurs much more frequently in men.

 The causes of rosacea are still somewhat of a mystery.
 It is thought to be a combination of hereditary and environmental factors.
 There may be an immune function relationship.
 Personal hygiene, or lack thereof, does not cause rosacea.